Guardians vs. Blue Jays Player Props Betting Odds

-Vladimir Guerrero Jr. and Jose Ramirez are two of the players with prop bets available when the Toronto Blue Jays and the Cleveland Guardians meet at Progressive Field on Tuesday (first pitch at 7:10 PM ET).
+You can find player prop bet odds for Vladimir Guerrero Jr., Jose Ramirez and other players on the Toronto Blue Jays and Cleveland Guardians ahead of their matchup at 7:10 PM ET on Wednesday at Progressive Field.

 Bet on this matchup or its props with BetMGM!